Discussion and Analysis

 Recovery and return-to-work outcomes

-The average number of days lost within one month after an injury or illness has stayed the same in recent years.
-Compared to 2017, in 2018 the percentage of injured or ill people receiving loss-of-earning benefits at three months went up to 14 per cent and increased to nine per cent at six months.
-In 2017 and 2018 benefit payments increased slightly.
+The average number of days lost within one month after an injury or illness has stayed relatively the same in recent years.
+In 2019 the percentage of injured or ill people receiving loss-of-earning benefits at three and six months remained the same as 2018, at 14 and nine per cent respectively.
+Benefit payments have seen an increase of three per cent from 2018 to 2019.

-In 2018, our return-to-work and case management staff continued to focus on return-to-work and building case-specific plans for employees and businesses early on in the claim.
-We want to support injured and ill people to return to productive and safe work.
+In 2019, our return-to-work and case management staff continued to focus on return-to-work and building case-specific plans for employees and businesses early on in the claim.
+We want to support injured and ill people to return to productive and safe employment.
 For businesses, this means less disruption to their workforce because they will continue to have an experienced and productive employee at work.
-We are proud of the improvements we’ve achieved with our improved return-to-work and recovery outcomes.
+We are proud of the improvements we have achieved with our return-to-work and recovery outcomes.

-The WSIB continues to focus on service quality and timeliness.
-We have an ongoing commitment to be sustainable, transparent, and improve our systems so that we can provide effective and efficient service to Ontarians.
+The WSIB continues to focus on improving and modernizing our services, to make it easier for Ontario businesses and anyone with a workplace injury or illness to work with us and access our benefits and services.
+We have an ongoing commitment to increase our sustainability, transparency, and improve our systems so that we can continue to provide effective and efficient service to Ontarians.